-Over the next two days in a series of separate posts, RTC will break down all 32 of the first round games using our best analytical efforts to understand these teams, the matchups and their individual strengths and weaknesses.
+Over the next two days in a series of separate posts, RTC will break down all 16 of the second round games using our best analytical efforts to understand these teams, the matchups and their individual strengths and weaknesses.
 Our hope is that you’ll let us know in the comments where you agree, disagree or otherwise think we’ve lost our collective minds.
-Here are the Friday evening games.
+Here are the Sunday games.

 Read the rest of this entry »